 Azure IoT Edge runs on most operating systems that can run containers; however, all of these systems are not equally supported.
 Operating systems are grouped into tiers that represent the level of support users can expect.

 - Tier 1 systems are supported.
 For tier 1 systems, Microsoft:

 - has this operating system in automated tests

 - provides installation packages for them

-- Tier 2 systems can be thought of as compatible with Azure IoT Edge and can be used relatively easily.
+- Tier 2 systems are compatible with Azure IoT Edge and can be used relatively easily.
 For tier 2 systems:

 - Microsoft has done ad hoc testing on the platforms or knows of a partner successfully running Azure IoT Edge on the platform

 - Installation packages for other platforms may work on these platforms